Factoring Discrete Quantum Walks on Distance Regular Graphs into Continuous Quantum Walks: Grover Walks

 \section{Grover Walks}

 To gather more combinatorial insights into the Grover walk, we start this section with an alternative definition given by Godsil and Guo \cite{Godsil2010Guo}.

 Throughout, let $X$ be a $k$-regular graph.
-We will replace each edge $\{a,b\}$ of $X$ by two arcs $(a,b)$ and $(b,a)$.
+We will replace each edge $\{a,b\}$ of $X$ by two arcs $(a,b)$ and $(b,a)$, that is, the two directions of $\{a, b\}$.
+The \textsl{tail} and the \textsl{head} of an arc $(a,b)$ are $a$ and $b$, respectively.
 The \textsl{line digraph} of $X$, denoted $\LD(X)$, is the digraph whose vertices are the arcs of $X$, and $(a,b)$ is adjacent to $(c,d)$ in $\LD(X)$ if $b=c$.
 Note that the adjacency in $\LD(X)$ is not a symmetric relation.
-In Figure \ref{fig_LDK3}, we illustrate $K_3$ and its the line digraph.
+In Figure \ref{fig_LDK3}, we illustrate $K_3$ and its line digraph.

-Let $A(\LD(X))$ denote the $01$-adjacency matrix of $\LD(X)$.
+Let $A(\LD(X))$ denote the $(0,1)$-adjacency matrix of $\LD(X)$.
 Let $R$ denote the \textsl{arc-reversal matrix}, that is, the permutation matrix on the arcs that maps $(a,b)$ to $(b,a)$.
 We define the \textsl{transition matrix} of the Grover walk on $X$ to be

+While this definition assumes $X$ is regular, one can in fact define the Grover walk on any graph.
+Let $C$ be the matrix acting on $\cx^{\mathrm{arcs}(X)}$, such that for each arc $(u,v)$, its characteristic vector is sent by $C$ to a linear combination of the characteristic vectors of all arcs leaving $u$:

-For those who are familiar with the original description of the Grover walk, we show the equivalence between these two definition.
-To this end, we introduce two more matrices, $D_t$ and $D_h$, whose rows are indexed by the vertices of $X$, and columns by the arcs of $X$:
+This matrix $C$ is unitary and called the \textsl{coin matrix}.
+Given $R$ and $C$, the alternative definition of the transition matrix is simply $U=RC$ \cite{Kendon2003}.
+To see why this definition coincides with \eqref{eq:defU} when $X$ is regular, we introduce two more matrices, $D_t$ and $D_h$, whose rows are indexed by the vertices of $X$, and columns by the arcs of $X$:

 and

 We sometimes refer to $D_t$ as the \textsl{tail-arc} incidence matrix, and $D_h$ the \textsl{head-arc} incidence matrix.
 It is not hard to verity the following.

 \begin{lemma} Let $X$ be a $k$-regular graph.
 The incidence matrices $D_t$ and $D_h$ satisfy the following identities. \begin{enumerate}[(i)] \item $D_t R = D_h$ \item $D_tD_t^T = D_hD_h^T=kI$ \item $D_tD_h^T = D_hD_t^T = A(X)$ \item $D_h^TD_t = A(\LD(X))$